 Wrongful Death Attorneys in Texas

 There’s no greater loss than the loss of a loved one, and compensation is hardly meaningful when such great sorrow is felt.
 Know that we’re here to help when and if you need us.
 We’ve helped surviving families of wrongful death victims achieve financial stability, and peace of mind, through hard work and trusted professional experience.
+Below is a review from one of our recent clients,

 We take wrongful death cases very seriously, and we want to hear your story.
 Contact Patterson Law Group today at 817-784-2000, or fill out the form on this page and we’ll get in touch with you right away.

 Knowledge of which intersections have the highest accident rates puts more vigilant drivers on our streets, in turn keeping our loved ones safer.
 Analyzing the 40,000 accidents over the past 6 years in Fort Worth, we built an interactive map detailing the intersections with the most traffic collisions.
-Click the image and explore the map to make yourself more aware of the most dangerous intersections in Fort Worth.